syncfusion-content/javascript-docs/js/api/ejHeatMap.md

 ### defaultColumnStyle.templateID `String`
 {:#members:defaultColumnStyle-templateID}

-Specifies the template id of all individual cell data of the heatmap.
+Specifies the template id of all individual cell data of the heat map.

 #### Default Value: